 Full vs. Mini Tummy Tuck

 You may be familiar with the concept of a "mini" tummy tuck, which is a modified version of the traditional ("full") tummy tuck.
-A mini tummy tuck uses a slightly shorter incision and focuses only on the area below the navel.
-This is a common location for unwanted fat and skin to accumulate, and some patients may achieve satisfactory results by limiting the surgery to this area.
+Our surgeons perform the mini tummy tuck at our Denver practice using a slightly shorter incision.
+This procedure focuses only on the area below the navel, which is a common location for unwanted fat and skin to accumulate.
+While most patients require a full tummy tuck, certain patients may achieve satisfactory results by limiting the surgery to this area.

 During your consultation, your surgeon thoroughly examines your abdomen and helps you determine if this approach is likely to give you the results you'd like.